franfabrizio/franfabrizio-dev-blog/content/private-ca-with-step-ca/index.md

 httpd.serve_forever()
 ```

 Here I'm creating a simple HTTPS server at `myservice.unicorn.home`.
-I've used `openssl` to self-sign a bogus certificate (`site.key` and `site.crt`) to first show what it looks like with an untrusted cert.
+I used `openssl` to self-sign a `site.key` and `site.crt` (details not in this post) to first show what it looks like with an untrusted cert.
 What Python's `http.server` does by default is turn the current directory into the web root, so let's give it something useful to serve.

 ```
 echo "Hello world!" > index.html
 ```

-After throwing a little entry for `myservice.unicorn.home` in our `/etc/hosts` pointing back at ourselves, we're all set for our little demo.
+After adding an entry for `myservice.unicorn.home` in our `/etc/hosts` pointing back at ourselves, we're all set for our little demo.

 Now if we run this (`python3 simple-server.py`) and try to visit it with `curl https://myservice.unicorn.home:8443/`, we see that the certificate is not trusted: